B. Eghiazaryan

 (in a private collection, USA)

-Maestro Borys Eghiazaryan, a Ukrainian artist who was born and raised in Armenia, is one of the established artists of Ukraine and we are honored to present his watercolor and oil painting at the Bedford exhibition.
+Maestro Borys Eghiazaryan, a Ukrainian artist who was born and raised in Armenia, is one of the established artists of Ukraine and we are honored to present his watercolors and oil painting at our exhibitions.
 A movie about his work, "The Gardens of Borys Eghiazarian," begins with his words: "Every evening ask God for forgiveness as if it were your last day.
 And create every day as if you had eternity in front of you."

 We met under rather difficult circumstances.
 It was 2014, as the massacres on the Maidan had begun in Ukraine.
 Serhiy Nigoyan, a bright young Ukrainian-Armenian with a childlike face, was exclaiming the poems of the famous Ukrainian poet, Shevchenko, while staying on the barricades in Kyiv.